Yes! Leprosy is curable but it is hard to cure the stigma – WLD 2019

 Those skin patches were growing slowly, new patches appeared in her hands, she had a doubt that her eyes are not closing properly.
 After repeated requests, her husband took her to a private doctor and diagnose results was allergy and prescribed medicines.
-But the patches was appearing big, swelling was seen in joints and developed new patches almost all parts of the body, slowly pain developed in her hand and she was not able to hold certain hard things.
-She stopped going for work, was not attending the kid’s needs, and taking rest all the day.
+But the patches was appearing bigger, swelling was seen in joints and developed new patches almost all parts of the body.
+Slowly pain developed in her hand and she was not able to hold certain hard things.
+She stopped going to work.
+She was not able to take care of her child properly due to her disease she was resting all day.
 After a lot of pleading by her children her husband took her to another doctor and conducted some tests and treated with ointments and pain killers.
-Her condition was weak further and after few days she developed fever and shivering.
+Her condition was deteriorating day by day.
+A few days later, she developed fever and shivering.
 Simultaneously she noticed an ulcer in her right leg and smelling.
-Besides her physical agony, Salini was even more upset because her husband and children stopped to go near her, one daughter who was at the age of 11 started cooking and was also rearing the cows.
-Salini’s husband stopped coming to home, he decided to live separate and used to give some money to children for food.
+Besides her physical agony, Salini was even more upset because her husband and children were distancing themselves from her.
+A daughter of hers who was at the age of 11 started cooking and was also rearing the cows.
+Salini’s husband stopped coming home, he decided to live separately and used to give some money to children for food.

-After seeing Salini’s plight, her neighbor took her to ESI hospital since she could not afford to a private doctor any more.
-The doctors identified her with Leprosy and but was not able to manage her and referred to one of our GLRA supported hospital at Hyderabad, Sivananda Rehabilitation Home which is 120km away.
+After seeing Salini’s plight, her neighbor took her to ESI hospital since she could not afford to get treated in a private hospital any more.
+The doctors identified her with Leprosy and referred to one of our GLRA supported hospital at Hyderabad, Sivananda Rehabilitation Home which is 120km away.

-Salini with the help of neighbor and elder daughter, came to Sivananda, she had undergone tests at the lab, physical examination and many other tests.
+Salini with the help of neighbor and elder daughter, came to Sivananda, she had undergone tests at the lab, physical examination and got done many other tests.
 She was diagnosed with infectious form of Leprosy and also severe reaction.
-She had been admitted for almost 10 months for multiple complications including disability, none of her family members visited her during her hospital stay, she wanted some moral support from her family at the time she was getting treated, unfortunately nobody used to meet her from her family.
+She had been admitted for almost 10 months for multiple complications including disability, none of her family members visited her during her hospital stay, she wanted some moral support from her family during her difficult time.
 Salini was in dilemma where to go after the treatment is over, she realized that she had been abandoned.
-The psychological stress leads to another episode of reaction leprosy.
+The psychological stress lead to another episode of reaction leprosy.
 The hospital staff contacted her family, counseled the family and finally she went back to home after a year.
 By the time she completed leprosy treatment, patches were started fading, and deformed fingers became functional but she continued to struggle with ulcer in the leg because of loss of sensation.
 After repeated counseling, her husband agreed staying with her and Salini realized that she cannot work anymore in the brick factory.
 She will be a dependent to her family and she told this is going be to the worst part in her life without contributing to the needs of the family.
 But Shalini is thankful to the God almighty and also to the staff at Sivanada for caring her in her most crisis situation.

 18 years old Vidhy from a poor family had a swelling on her face.
-Tests found her with active leprosy and hand with disfigurement.
+Tests found her affected with active leprosy which was resulted into the disfigurement of her hands.
 She was getting treated in Leprosy Health Care, Nalgonda.
-But she was not accepted in the society.
+But being excluded from her society.

-“Being a female it was always important for me to look normal like other girls.
-When I used to go out to the market people was staring at me as if I am the only ugly girl, so I realized one thing, to live in a society physical appearance matters a lot.
+“Being a female it was always important for me to look normal like any other.
+When I used to go out to the market, people would stare at me as if I am the only ugly girl, so I realized one thing, to live in a society, physical appearance matters a lot.
 Due to living in a poverty life, such disease made me more depressed.
-My parents aim was only to think about my marriage.
+My parent’s aim was only to think about my marriage.
 Their major concern was that who will marry me, because of the stigma in society, for females such disease is like a curse” she said.

-Darshana, a 15 year girl from remote village, born to leprosy affected parents, one among 5 children in a farmer family was studying in grade 10.
+Darshana, a 15 year girl from remote village, born in leprosy affected family; among 5 children in a farmer family one of them was studying in grade 10.
 She also became the victim of leprosy like her parents.
-Initially she developed a single skin patch in her hand, but over few months its spreads to all over the body.
+Initially she developed a single skin patch in her hand, but over few months it spread to all over her body.

 She was brought to Vimala Dermatological Center with clawing hands and paralyze in face.
-Positively her treatment is completed and she continued her studies again.
+Positively her treatment is completed and she started continuing her studies again.